The Color of Water

 The Color of Water: A Black Man's Tribute to His White Mother, is the autobiography and memoir of James McBride first published in 1995; it is also a tribute to his mother, whom he calls Mommy, or Ma.
-The chapters alternate between James McBride's descriptions of his early life and first-person accounts of his mother Ruth's life, mostly taking place before her son was born.
+The chapters alternate between James McBride's descriptions of his early life and first-person accounts of his mother Ruth's life, mostly taking place before McBride was born.

 Synopsis

-In The Color of Water author James McBride writes both his autobiography and a tribute to the life of his mother, Ruth McBride.
-Ruth married Andrew Dennis McBride, a black man from North Carolina.
-James's childhood was spent in a chaotic household of twelve children who had neither the time nor the outlet to ponder questions of race and identity.
-Ruth did not want to discuss the painful details of her early family life when her abusive father, Tateh, lorded over her sweet-tempered and meek mother, Mameh ("tateh" and "mameh" are Yiddish terms of endearment for "father" and "mother," roughly equivalent to "daddy and "mommy").
+In The Color of Water author James McBride writes both his autobiography and a tribute to the life of his mother, Ruth Zylska, a white woman who married Andrew Dennis McBride, a black man from North Carolina.
+James's childhood was spent in a chaotic household of 12 children who had neither the time nor the outlet to ponder questions of race and identity.
+Ruth did not want to discuss the painful details of her early life when her abusive father, "Tateh", lorded it over her sweet-tempered and meek mother, "Mameh" ["tateh" and "mameh" are Yiddish terms of endearment for "father" and "mother," roughly equivalent to "daddy and "mommy").
 Ruth had cut all ties with her Jewish family, as they had essentially disowned her when she married James's father.

 Born Ruchel Zylska to an Orthodox Jewish family in Poland, Ruth arrived in the United States when she was two years old.
-Ruth spent her early childhood traveling around the country with her family as her father, Tateh (or Fishel Shilsky), sought employment as a rabbi.
-Tateh eventually gave up hope of making a living as a rabbi.
-He settled the family in Suffolk, Virginia, and opened a store in the mostly black section of town, where he overcharged his customers and expressed racist opinions.
-When Ruth was a child, Tateh sexually abused her and made harsh demands on her to work constantly in the family store.
-Tateh cheated on his wife, in an affair of which practically everyone in town was aware.
-Ruth's brother Sam left home at age fifteen, and soon after, Ruth too felt she must leave.
-She wanted to escape the oppressive environment of both her family and the South.
+She spent her early childhood traveling around the country with her family as her father, Fishel Shilsky, sought employment as a rabbi.
+Shilsky eventually gave up hope of making a living as a rabbi, settled the family in Suffolk, Virginia, and opened a store in the mostly black section of town, where he overcharged his customers and expressed racist opinions.
+When Ruth was a child, her father sexually abused her and made harsh demands on her to work constantly in the family store.
+He also cheated on his wife, in an affair of which practically everyone in town was aware.
+Ruth's brother Sam left home at age fifteen, and soon after, Ruth too felt she must leave, wanting to escape the oppressive environment of both her family and the South.
 She was also pregnant by Peter, her black boyfriend in Suffolk, and wanted to deal with the pregnancy away from her family.
-She took trips to New York to stay with relatives, and later moved permanently to Harlem.
-Ruth's family disowned her when she left, disgusted with her preference for marrying a black man instead of a Jewish man, her general failure to embrace Judaism, and her defiance of her father.
+She trips to New York to stay with relatives, and later moved permanently to Harlem.
+Ruth's family disowned her when she left, disgusted with her choice of marrying a black man rather than a Jew, her general failure to embrace Judaism, and the defiance of her father.
 Ruth promised her sister Dee-Dee that she would return to Suffolk, but she could not reconcile her family's desires for her life with her own desires for her life.
 She betrayed her promise to return for Dee-Dee, and her relationship with her sister suffered as a consequence.
 This separation from her family recurs throughout the memoir as a painful element in Ruth's life.